Asymptotics of entries of products of nonnegative 2-by-2 matrices: Product of matrices and continued fractions

 We remark that $\xi_n, n\ge k_1$ here coincide with those defined in \eqref{xicn}.
-We need the following two auxiliary lemmas whose proofs will be postponed to this subsection. \begin{lemma} Suppose that all conditions of Theorem \ref{s} are fulfilled and $bd<a\theta.$ Fix $k\ge k_1.$ Then $\xi_{k,n},n\ge k$ is monotone increasing in $n$ and thus $\xi_{k,n}<\xi_k,n\ge k.$ \end{lemma}
+The following two auxiliary lemmas play important roles in the proof of Theorem \ref{s}. \begin{lemma} Suppose that all conditions of Theorem \ref{s} are fulfilled and $bd<a\theta.$ Fix $k\ge k_1.$ Then $\xi_{k,n},n\ge k$ is monotone increasing in $n$ and thus $\xi_{k,n}<\xi_k,n\ge k.$ \end{lemma}

 \begin{lemma} Suppose that all conditions of Theorem \ref{s} are fulfilled.
 Then $\exists 0<r<1$ and $ k_2>0$ such that

 \end{lemma}